 Second trimester: Weeks 13-28: This is the middle stages of your pregnancy.
 Your belly will start to grow and you will start feeling the effects of being pregnant as well as enjoying the sensation of your baby starting to move.

 Third trimester: Weeks 29-40: The last stages of pregnancy.
 Your baby is starting to move around and get into position ready for labour and some are born early during this stage.
 This will mean you will have more health checks during this time to make sure you and the baby are healthy and everything is going to plan.

 Find out more information about the stages of pregnancy on Tommy's website's pregnancy calendar.

 Morning sickness tends to occur during the first 12 weeks of pregnancy as your body starts to deal with all the hormones.
 It is normally first thing in the morning however it can happen anytime during the day.
 By week 16 you should be starting to feel better.

 Visit Tommy's website for more information and tips on morning sickness relief.

 It's important to stay healthy when you are pregnant and that starts with your diet, including stopping drinking alcohol, smoking and reducing the caffeine (coffee, tea and energy drinks).

 It is also a good idea to stay active when you are pregnant as this will help your body react to the changes it is going through.
 You can be fairly active during trimesters 1 and 2 and then during trimester 3 as your body starts to slow down.

-Find out about what happens during labour and the symptoms you might expect.
+Find out about what happens and the symptoms you might expect during labour.